Joining The RNVR Yacht Club offers members the following opportunities, all for a modest membership fee of £35:

-Members are likely to receive a warm welcome at the Royal London Yacht Club in Cowes, with whom we have a close if informal relationship as well as the Royal Malta Yacht Club, Republic of Singapore Yacht Club and Royal Vancouver Yacht Club.
+Members are likely to receive a warm welcome at the Royal London Yacht Club in Cowes, with whom we have a close if informal relationship as well as the Royal Malta Yacht Club and Royal Vancouver Yacht Club.
 Overseas, Club Membership Cards would usually need to be shown.

-Port of Cherbourg -Members presenting their Membership Cards are offered a 20% discount on berthing fees at the marina.
+Members presenting their Membership Cards at Cherbourg Marina are offered a 20% discount on berthing fees.